Anomalous current fluctuations from Euler hydrodynamics: Typical fluctuations of stochastic dynamics

-{\it Typical fluctuations of stochastic dynamics.}--- The distribution \eqref{sf_dist} features a cusp at the origin.
+The distribution features a cusp at the origin, see right panel of Figure~\ref{fig:typical_distributions}.
 Numerical simulations for $\Gamma >0$ at half-filling indicate that the cusp is rounded off with stochastic crossings while the distribution remains non-Gaussian.
-This motivates a generalization of the single-file distribution \eqref{sf_dist} of the form
+This motivates a generalization of the form

-which reduces to the single-file distribution \eqref{sf_dist} as $\omega \to 0$ and to a Gaussian distribution (with variance $\omega$) as $\omega \to \infty$.
-Treating $\omega$ and $\sigma$ as $\Gamma$-dependent fitting parameters, the distribution \eqref{generalized_dist} accurately captures the asymptotic typical distribution for $\Gamma \geq 0$ across 5 order of magnitude as shown in Fig.~~\ref{fig:typical_distributions}.
+which reduces to the single-file distribution as $\omega \to 0$ and to a Gaussian distribution (with variance $\omega$) as $\omega \to \infty$.
+Treating $\omega$ and $\sigma$ as $\Gamma$-dependent fitting parameters, the distribution \eqref{generalized_dist} captures the asymptotic typical distribution for $\Gamma \geq 0$ across 5 order of magnitude as shown in Fig.~~\ref{fig:typical_distributions}.